📑 On this page

 Solutions & Expert Tips:

-Reboot the Laptop: A fresh restart can clear out a locked keyboard controller.
-If the keyboard suddenly works after reboot, a software hang was likely to blame.
+Reboot the Laptop: a fresh restart can clear a locked keyboard controller.
+If the keyboard suddenly works after a reboot, a software hang was to blame.

-Clean the Keyboard – If specific keys are stuck or intermittent, cleaning might solve it:
+- Clean the Keyboard – If specific keys are stuck or intermittent, cleaning may solve it:

-Compressed Air Blowing: Use a can of compressed air to blow between the keys.
-Do this at an angle so debris is forced out from under the keycaps.
-You’d be amazed how often crumbs or dust are keeping a key from pressing properly.
+Compressed Air: use a can of compressed air to blow between the keys, held at an angle so debris is pushed out from under the keycaps rather than further in.
+You would be amazed how often crumbs are what stops a key pressing properly.

-Isopropyl Alcohol for Sticky Keys: If a spill made keys sticky (e.g. soda or coffee dried under there), lightly dampen a cotton swab with 90% isopropyl alcohol.
-Gently swab around the affected key edges while the laptop is off/unplugged.
-Press the key repeatedly to work the alcohol in – it can dissolve residues.
-Just don’t pour liquid in; use minimal amounts on the swab.
-Why these help: Blasting out debris or dissolving sticky residue can free up keys that aren’t moving or actuating correctly.
-It’s a quick, low-cost fix that often restores a key’s responsiveness if dirt was the only problem.
+Isopropyl Alcohol for Sticky Keys: if a spill has made keys sticky, lightly dampen a cotton swab with 70%+ isopropyl alcohol and gently swab around the affected key edges with the laptop off and unplugged.
+Press the key repeatedly to work it in.
+Never pour liquid onto the keyboard, and let it air-dry fully before powering on.
+Why these help: clearing debris or dissolving sticky residue frees keys that are not travelling properly.
+It is a quick, low-cost fix when dirt is the only problem.

 Symptoms: Do you hear your Acer’s fan howling like a jet engine even when doing light tasks?
 Does the laptop get very hot to touch, especially around the vents or the keyboard area?
 Overheating often goes hand-in-hand with performance issues: your system might become sluggish or laggy, you experience frequent freezes or sudden shutdowns, or perhaps games and videos stutter unexpectedly.
 In many cases, an overheating Acer will even shutdown abruptly to protect itself.
 Maybe you’ve noticed your Acer Predator gaming laptop struggling to maintain high FPS due to thermal throttling, or your Aspire model gets uncomfortably warm on your lap during Zoom calls.
 Excess heat is a silent hardware killer and a common laptop foe in Singapore’s warm climate – so it’s crucial to address it.